langchain-ai/langchain/docs/ecosystem/deployments.md

 ## [OpenLLM](https://github.com/bentoml/OpenLLM)

-OpenLLM is an universal platform for operating large language models (LLMs) in production.
+OpenLLM is a platform for operating large language models (LLMs) in production.
 With OpenLLM, you can run inference with any open-source LLM, deploy to the cloud or on-premises, and build powerful AI apps.
 It supports a wide range of open-source LLMs, offers flexible APIs, and first-class support for LangChain and BentoML.
 See OpenLLM's [integration doc](https://github.com/bentoml/OpenLLM#%EF%B8%8F-integrations) for usage with LangChain.

 ## [Databutton](https://databutton.com/home?new-data-app=true)